Itelios/Nuke/README.md

 }.resume()
 ```

 Processed images are stored into memory cache.
-Next time you start the same request the completion will be called synchronously.

 #### Using Image Response